BigDataBiology/big-data-biology_org/interests.md

 We are interested in looking at different habitats and comparing their microbial ecology.

+What are the common features of different microbiota (for example, the gut of different mammals)?
+Are strains biome-specific?

 ### Relevant papers

 - **Luis Pedro Coelho**, Jens Kultima, Paul Costea, Coralie Fournier,